desantel/purplenews/README.md

 # Purple News

-The logo (Insert logo)
+!
+[Getting Started] (purplenews/2 copy.png)
+!
+[Getting Started] (purplenews/4 copy.png)

 ## Motivation
 There are many sides to a story including the news.
 There are so many sites that present on the same topic but will present it from a specific point of view.
 If the reader wants a different side to the story, they will have to search a different website.
 Let's be honest, how many people search liberal, conservative, and neutral sites to get the full picture of a story?
 Purple News was created as a one stop shop so someone can research a topic and find different perspectives.
-The goal is to prevent to minimize ______ bias.
+The goal is to prevent to minimize _ bias.

 ## Screenshots and Demos